oxylabs/leads-scraper/README.md

   ]
 }
 ```
-With our Leads Scraper, you can effectively gather personalized data from any Leads web page.
+With our Leads Scraper, you can effectively gather public personalized data from any web page.
 Obtain the necessary client information, such as demographic data, contact details, or preference patterns, to understand your target audience and stay one step ahead of your competitors.
 If you need any help, get in touch with our support team through live chat or send us an email at hello@oxylabs.io.